theliwash/Retail-Order-Insights/README.md

 Steps:

-Read the dataset into a Pandas DataFrame.
+1.Read the dataset into a Pandas DataFrame.
-Identify and handle missing values.
+2.Identify and handle missing values.
-Remove duplicate records.
+3.Remove duplicate records.
-Correct data types as required.
+4.Correct data types as required.
-Apply necessary transformations to the data.
+5.Apply necessary transformations to the data.

 ### 4.Load Data